jfmedina05/jfmedina05/README.md

 ## About Me
 I build data-driven and intelligent systems at the intersection of hardware, software, and real-world impact.

-I’m especially interested in developing human-centered technologies in healthcare.
+I’m focused on developing human-centered technologies in healthcare and intelligent systems.

 Growing up alongside my sister’s journey with Type 1 diabetes, I saw firsthand how tools like glucose monitors and insulin pumps can transform daily life.
 That experience continues to shape my goal of building systems that make a meaningful impact on people’s lives.